raomingxian/payment/demo/src/main/resources/static/bower_components/flot/README.md

 is pretty looks.

-## Notes about the examples ##
+## Notes about the gfczs ##

-In order to have a useful, functional example of time-series plots using time zones, date.js from [timezone-js][timezone-js] (released under the Apache 2.0 license) and the [Olson][olson] time zone database (released to the public domain) have been included in the examples directory.
-They are used in examples/axes-time-zones/index.html.
+In order to have a useful, functional gfcz of time-series plots using time zones, date.js from [timezone-js][timezone-js] (released under the Apache 2.0 license) and the [Olson][olson] time zone database (released to the public domain) have been included in the gfczs directory.
+They are used in gfczs/axes-time-zones/index.html.

 [excanvas]: http://code.google.com/p/explorercanvas/